Gravitational Self-force in a Radiation Gauge: Method for computing the self-force on an orbiting mass

 As noted in the introduction, for a particle in circular orbit in a Schwarzschild background, we find that the large $L$ expansion of $a^{\rm s\, RG\alpha}$ agrees through $O(L^0)$ with \be a^{\rm s\, RG\alpha} = - \nabla^\alpha\frac1\rho, \ee differing only by a constant from its form in a Lorenz gauge.
 This form of $ a^{\rm s\, RG\alpha}$ does not contribute to the self-force, because Eq.~(\ref{eq:angle-av}) is satisfied -- the small-$\rho$ angle average of $a^{\rm s\, RG\alpha}$ vanishes.
 Thus in this case, we can identify the singular field with its leading and subleading terms as a power series in $L$, \be a^{\rm s\, RG\bm\mu}_\ell = A^{\bm\mu\pm} L + B^{\bm\mu\pm}. \ee

-For a CCK radiation gauge, there is as yet no general proof that $a^{\rm s\, RG\alpha}$ is given by its leading and subleading terms.
-This is true in a Lorenz gauge, and we expect it to hold for a radiation gauge as well, with an argument based on the common property that $a^{\rm s\alpha}$ can be expressed (for $r>r_0$ or $r<r_0$) as a power series that begins at $O(\epsilon^{-2})$ and involves positive powers of the coordinate differences $x^\mu - x_0^\mu$ and odd powers of $\rho$.
+The published version of this paper noted that, ``for a CCK radiation gauge, there is as yet no general proof that $a^{\rm s\, RG\alpha}$ is given by its leading and subleading terms, '' but that ``we expect it to hold for a radiation gauge as well [as for a Lorenz gauge], with an argument based on the common property that $a^{\rm s\alpha}$ can be expressed (for $r>r_0$ or $r<r_0$) as a power series that begins at $O(\epsilon^{-2})$ and involves positive powers of the coordinate differences $x^\mu - x_0^\mu$ and odd powers of $\rho$.''
+As mentioned above, it is now known that, by using the Lorenz regularization parameters for $r>r_0$ and $r<r_0$, one acquires a renormalized self-force appropriate to the CCK gauge that is smooth for $r\neq r_0$.